ankschoubey/old-blog/_posts/2021-11-25-my-core-values.md

 Rationality has 2 parts: Emotions + Logic.
 The game is to understand and make best decision that satisfy both.

 **Role Models**: Stoics

-## **Integrity**: Keeping your promises

-We build our lives on trust.
-Living with integrity is the way we build real trust.
-With ourselves and with others.

-Integrity is about being someone who does what they say they are going to do.

-It's okay not to promise something if you think you can't fulfill it.
-But if you have promised something, try to fulfill it to its best.

-We don't follow on integrity when we are un-decisive, we think of what's right, what's wrong.
-On one level integrity requires going beyond what's right and wrong and what's selfish at the moment and looking at the larger picture.
-As long as we are doing something which encompasses all, we are mostly on the right track.
-Then we need not second guess our decisions.

 ***